tngo0508/tngo0508.github.io/_posts/2024-1-3-number-of-laser-beams-in-a-bank.md

 ```

 # My Explanation and Approach
-The basic idea of my approach is to use a `queue` or `deque` to track the level or row that we are currently processing.
-At each level, I looked ahead on the next levels to see if there are any security devices.
-If there is any devices existing on next level, I know that I could use the devices on current level and the ones on next level to create the laser beam.
-Note that the laser beams are created by two layer or levels.
-So, the total number of laser beams created would be the `number of device on current level * number of devices on next level`.
-After processed a level, I added the next levels that have devices on my queue so that I could proceed on that level next.
+In my approach, I tackled the problem by using a queue to keep track of the levels or rows I was processing.
+At each level, I looked ahead to the next levels to identify any security devices.
+The key insight was that I could use the devices on the current level and those on the next level to create laser beams.
+Laser beams were formed by combining two adjacent levels.
+Therefore, the total number of laser beams created was determined by multiplying the number of devices on the current level by the number of devices on the next level.
+After processing a level, I added the next levels that had devices to my queue so that I could proceed to them next.
+This way, I systematically traversed through the levels, calculating and accumulating the total number of laser beams formed by the devices.

 ```python
 from collections import Counter